iansedano/ghibliapi/README.md

 # Studio Ghibli API

-**March 5 2023** - I'm trying to reactivate this API using Vercel Edge Functions.
-I'll try to keep the behavior the same as previously, at `https://ghibliapi-iansedano.vercel.app/api`

- **December 1 2022 - Heroku is charging for apps now, so I'm archiving this.
-Feel free to fork and host another version**

-The [Studio Ghibli API](https://ghibliapi.herokuapp.com) catalogs the people, places, and things found in the worlds of Ghibli.
+The [Studio Ghibli API](https://ghibliapi-iansedano.vercel.app) catalogs the people, places, and things found in the worlds of Ghibli.
 It was created to help users discover resources, consume them via HTTP requests, and interact with them in whatever way makes sense.
 Navigation can be found on the left sidebar, and the right sidebar shows examples of returned objects for successful calls.

+This API was originally made by [janaipakos](https://github.com/janaipakos).
+This repository was forked from the [original ghibliapi](https://github.com/janaipakos/ghibliapi).
+The original project was hosted on Heroku which ended its free tier in 2022 and janaipakos decided to archive the project, but allowed people to fork it and redeploy it.

 ## Endpoints